Global Models for Time Series Forecasting: A Simulation Study: Forecasting Framework

 \subsubsection{Recurrent Neural Networks}

 RNNs are a type of NNs that are specialised for sequence modelling problems due to their states which are propagated up to the end of the sequence and thus help them distinguish between every individual series among a set of series.
 Like other NNs, RNNs too are univeral approximators meaning that they are inherently non-linear models~\citep{Schafer2006-ln}.
 RNNs can be implemented with many different architectures.
 In the study by \cite{hewamalage2019recurrent}, those authors have identified the Stacked architecture as the generally best RNN architecture across a number of real-world datasets.
 Therefore, in this study we choose that same architecture along with residual connections.
 Residual connections were introduced by \citet{He2016Resnet} on CNNs mainly for the purpose of image recognition.
 Such networks were named as Residual Nets (ResNets).
 However, later many other domains were inspired by this architecture and implemented different modified versions of it for their own work.
 For the time series forecasting domain, \citet{Smyl2016mcmc} used residual connections on RNN layers.
 Moreover, the winning solution by \citet{smyl2020esrnn} at the M4 forecasting competition also involved RNNs with residual connections.
 Inspired by this work, we use an architecture similar to the work of \citet{Smyl2016mcmc} in our study.
 In particular, our RNN architecture is illustrated in Figure \ref{fig:residual_rnn}.
+The recurrent unit used for the RNN layers in this study is the Long Short-Term Memory (LSTM) cell with peephole connections introduced by \citet{Gers2003peephole}.
+The residual connections are especially helpful to avoid vanishing gradient issues of the layers of NNs.
+The RNNs used for this study are implemented with version $2.0$ of the Tensorflow open-source deep learning framework~\citep{tensorflow2015-whitepaper}.